There Is No 'Hard Problem Of Consciousness'

 TLDR

-• Physicist Carlo Rovelli argues the “hard problem of consciousness” is a philosophical artifact of mind-body dualism, not a genuine scientific gap.
+• Physicist Carlo Rovelli argues the hard problem of consciousness is a philosophical artifact of mind-body dualism, not evidence of a genuine explanatory gap.

 Key Takeaways

-• Philosophical zombies are self-defeating: a zombie identical to a human would be convinced of its own consciousness by the same physical brain processes, undermining the argument.
+• Philosophical zombies are self-defeating: a zombie physically identical to a human would also be convinced by introspection that it has consciousness, undermining Chalmers’s argument.

 Hacker News Comment Review